 Within months, Robert created a new, decentralized way of running schools.
 He established four “learning communities” that put decision-making closer to classrooms and parents.
 And he set what some might consider a lofty goal for student outcomes: by 2017, Fulton would have an on-time high school graduation rate of 90 percent, and 85 percent of students will be qualified to enter Georgia’s university system.

 Under his leadership, Fulton County made considerable strides toward achieving those goals.
 As the district made impressive gains in SAT scores — moving from 25th in the state to second in just two years — and worked to enroll more African-American students into rigorous Advanced Placement classes, local citizens demonstrated their support by approving a $740 million tax enabling Fulton County Schools to renovate school buildings and invest in technology upgrades.

-Now back in his home state, Robert applies the same focus on expanding student opportunities and producing higher outcomes in an urban district that’s among Florida’s highest performing, but those overall results have historically masked some the state’s largest gaps in achievement.
+When he returned to his home state, Robert applied the same focus on expanding student opportunities and producing higher outcomes in an urban district that’s among Florida’s highest performing, but those overall results have historically masked some the state’s largest gaps in achievement.
 In just his first year, 21 schools rated D or F by the state’s accountability system raised their grades to a C or better.
-He consolidated the district’s central office to free up millions of dollars a year to support students and educators in the district’s lowest income schools, and he’s focused the district on expanding access to college-preparatory coursework.
-All the while, he’s sustaining the kind of employee listening tour most superintendents reserve for their first 100 days on the job — that way, he always hears the on-the-ground assessment of what’s happening and what’s needed in every corner of the district.
+He consolidated the district’s central office to free up millions of dollars a year to support students and educators in the district’s lowest income schools, and focused the district on expanding access to college-preparatory coursework.
+All the while, he sustained the kind of employee listening tour most superintendents reserve for their first 100 days on the job — that way, he always heard the on-the-ground assessment of what was happening and what was needed in every corner of the district.

 “Any parent will tell you that their dream for their child is not just to do well in K-12, but to go on to do great things in life,” said Robert.
 “I want every child to realize the same opportunities my parents strived to give me.”